christinabuster/restock/README.md

 3. After creating a warehouse click on new item at the bottom of the page.

 4. Fill out the new item form.
 The last field is a drop down that allows the user to select a warehouse location.
-For

 5. After clicking submit the item is saved to a specific warehouse location.